lambdaclass/zksync-eigenda-m1/docs/components-integration/components-integration.md

 There are 3 things we want to achieve with the Risc0 guest.
 Each one of them is addressed in point 8.

-1. We want to check that the blob is available in EigenDA.
+1. Check that the blob is available in EigenDA.
 8.a
-2. We want to check that the commitment commits to that blob.
+2. Check that the commitment commits to that blob.
 8.b
-3. We want to check that the blob is the same we dispersed on zksync.
+3. Check that the blob is the same we dispersed on zksync.
 8.c

 ## Call to checkDACert (8.a)